Chart Color Schemes

 Kyogle is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kyogle's dwelling structure, as per the latest Census, was 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 86.8% houses and 13.2% other dwellings.
-Home ownership in Kyogle was 51.9%, with mortgaged dwellings at 27.1% and rented ones at 21.0%.
-The median monthly mortgage repayment in the area was $1,300, compared to Non-Metro NSW's $1,452.
-Median weekly rent in Kyogle was $270, while Non-Metro NSW recorded $300.
-Nationally, Kyogle's mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.
+In Kyogle, as per the latest Census evaluation, 95.2% of dwellings were houses while 4.8% comprised semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's figures of 86.8% houses and 13.2% other dwellings.
+Home ownership in Kyogle stood at 51.9%, with mortgaged properties at 27.1% and rented ones at 21.0%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,452.
+The median weekly rent in Kyogle was $270, compared to $300 in Non-Metro NSW.
+Nationally, Kyogle's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing